mikko-ahonen/mikko-ahonen.github.io/_posts/2024-08-25-django-unique-constraint.md

 Recently, a moderately high volume Django site started to fail on MultipleObjectsReturned.
 The offending model was an advertisement impression counter.

 The counters were created dynamically using get_or_create().
-It was failing, because the method may create duplicates unless the model has unique constraints for the fields used in the filtering, which I did not have.
+It was failing, because get_or_create() may create duplicates if the model does not have a unique constraints for the fields used in the filtering.
+And I did not have such a contraint.

-Fortunately, I did not have too many rows in the table, so I could just fix the data and then add the constraint to the model.
+Fortunately, I did not have too many rows in the table, so I could just fix the data, add the constraint to the model generate migrations and run them.

 While investigating this, I figured out how to do it if there are millions of rows and I need to run the update online.
 I will leave it here for future reference.
 Use it only for ideas, I have not tested it.